 The significant control issues found during the course of the review are highlighted in the table at the end of the statement.
-However it should be noted that none of the key financial systems received limited or no assurance levels from internal audit during the year.

 Effectiveness of Other Organisations

 The Council owns two companies, Colchester Borough Homes (CBH) which was created in 2003 and Colchester Community Stadium Limited (CCSL) that was created in 2007.
 As these are limited companies there is no requirement for them to produce Governance Statements in this format.
 However it is recognised by the Council that it is essential for these companies to operate effective governance procedures to ensure appropriate and cost effective service provision and protection of Council assets.